 DEET (Diethyl-meta-toluamide), a personal care product used for insect repellent, was also detected in the groundwater samples and field blanks at concentrations close to the method reporting limit, but not in the laboratory blank.
-DEET sample/equipment contamination in the laboratory blank was reported in the prior October 2016 sampling event (CHG, 2017).
+DEET sample/equipment contamination in the laboratory blank was reported in the prior October 2016 sampling event (CHG, 2017a).

 Sucralose, an artificial sweetener, was detected at 260 nanograms per liter (ng/L) in groundwater from FW5, and is an indicator of wastewater influence.
 FW5 is hydraulically downgradient of the Broderson leach field.
-Sucralose was also detected in groundwater from FW26 (Los Osos Creek valley) and in the field blanks at levels close to the method reporting limit, but not in the laboratory blank.
+Sucralose was also detected in groundwater from FW26 (Los Osos Creek Valley) and in the field blanks at levels close to the method reporting limit, but not in the laboratory blank.
 Discussion with Weck Laboratory staff, however, indicates that sucralose is commonly found in their laboratory method blanks at levels between 10-20 mg/L, which is the range reported for the field blanks and FW26.
+Changing the laboratory used for analyzing CEC's in Fall 2018 should be considered.
+Comparative costs and available information on laboratory blank contamination should be reviewed for the alternate laboratory prior to making a decision.